autox86/esphome_public/README.md

 More info see:
 https://quinled.info/analog-led-dimming/#AnalogBoards

-When cloning make sure to have your secrets.yaml in /esphome
+When using make sure to have your /esphome/secrets.yaml (if you want to modify it directly: /common/base/wifi.yaml)

 Entries should look like: